 The reason we’re using the bench is because, unlike being on the ground, you have a lot more space for the row, compared to when you’re on the floor.
 You also get that nice strong plank position.
 Be careful and make sure your clients don’t put their hips too high when they’re planking either.

 Those are some variations I love to use with the renegade row.
-It’s a great movement, it really gets your heart rate high specially using the double kettlebells and there’s a few other variations that you can look at later on down the track.
+It’s a great movement, it really gets your heart rate high specially using the double kettlebells and there are a few other variations that you can look at later on down the track.
 Don’t forget to check out our CECs Kettlebell Course approved by Fitness Australia.
 Essential to get workout ideas to add to your Bootcamp or for your own development as a personal trainer.
-Check out our level 1 and level 2 kettlebell course all online here
+Check out our level 1 and level 2 kettlebell course all online here!